codepath/android_guides/Build-Automation-with-Gradle-and-Jenkins-CI.md

 If it's not installed, [go get it](http://osxdaily.com/2012/05/22/install-wget-mac-os-x/).
 (My build machine is a Mac.)

 Let's create a build node.
-So, your work will be separate from any other activities on the build machine, but you need to remember to make these changes as the build node user.

-I have found it helpful to have two accounts on the build server, my own account `ari` with superuser privileges, and then the `ciandroid` account with normal user privileges.
-If you've created an Android user as I recommend, but you logged in as your superuser, remember to `sudo su ciandroid` (using the password of your own account, _not_ the `ciandroid` password).
-Install Gradle and the Android SDK within the `ciandroid` home directory.
+I have found it helpful to create two accounts on the build server, my own account `ari` with superuser privileges, and then the `ciandroid` account with normal user privileges.

 SSH to your build server.

     $ ssh ari@ci.mydomain.com:9222

-Go to your build environment's home directory.
+Become the build node user with `su`, and go to your build environment's home directory.

     $ sudo su ciandroid
     $ cd

+Note: if `su` prompts you for a password, it wants your **superuser** password, not the account password for the `ciandroid` user.

 ### Install the Android SDK
-`cd` to your home directory (`/Users/ciandroid`), or your preferred folder for file downloads.
+`cd` to your home directory (`/Users/ciandroid`), or your preferred place for file downloads.

 Now download the Android SDK without Eclipse bundled.
 Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL for the **SDK Tools Only** download that's appropriate for your build machine OS.